FarnGitHub/Farn_Minecraft_Mod_Collection/README.md

 repo that contain my minecraft mod

 ## Old Repo
-the repo has been moved a few time due to contain too many mod
+this repo has been moved for few time due to contain too many mod

 - Old : https://github.com/FarnGitHub/Other-Minecraft-Mod